In case you haven’t heard of it, or wonder what it really is, here’s LinkedIn’s take on it:

 LinkedIn’s SSI is really a guide on how to perform better.
 While it is a scorecard, it’s really so much more.

 What’s a “Good” Social Selling Index Score?

-When I’m in training sessions for the employees of our clients here at FRONTLINE Selling, I see a wide variety of SSI scores.
+In training sessions for the employees of our clients here at FRONTLINE Selling, we see a wide variety of SSI scores.
 Most of those people have scores in the 20s and 30s, mainly because they haven’t used LinkedIn all that much prior to the sessions.
 That’s nothing to be ashamed of, by the way.